 Depending on the mark type you select some further encoding options become available.

-Color: Select a column from the identified dataframe to encode mark color on your plot.
-For example, in the chart above data points are color coded by their species of iris.
+Color: Select a column from the identified DataFrame to encode mark color on your plot.
+For example, in the chart above data points are color coded by species of iris.

-Shape (Point charts only): Set the shape of the marks in your chart according to the values in a column from the identified dataframe.
-For example, in the chart above data point shape is coded by their species of iris.
+Shape (Point charts only): Set the shape of the marks in your chart according to the values in a column from the identified DataFrame.
+For example, in the chart above data point shape is coded by species of iris.